IhaveSwordz/WTAutoLogger/README.md

 - needs a lot of general exception handling
 - finish up and create different tabs
 - makes sure the environment works outside my .venv and path variables (half there)
+- make a compiled executable that is actually runnable on download (currently needs manual setup for directories and git)